 “My life is consumed by rice.
 Soy sauce, rice on the street, rice in the truck for food,” says Peterson, describing his lifestyle and intimate connection with both the food and the car communities.
 “Chinese food by day and cars by night.”

 Peterson’s Rice-style lifestyle isn’t just integrated through the use of the word rice (an oriental import car that has been modified for no real performance gain); he uses the Mayday Garage Ricer Wednesday to benefit his food truck.
 There’s a connection between the crowds in more than just the name.
-Food truck culture and ricer culture both revolve around community support and enjoyment of a culture that’s not for everyone but that almost anyone can enjoy.
+Food truck culture and ricer culture revolve around community support and enjoyment of a culture that’s not for everyone but that almost anyone can enjoy.

 Peterson’s plan?
 Simple: “Just keep plugging away selling Chinese food and racing cars.”

 He’s not alone either.
-Peterson’s patrons and fellow enthusiasts grow in number every day, signaling a bright future for import car scene and those who drive them.
+Peterson’s patrons and fellow enthusiasts grow in number every day, signaling a bright future for the import car scene and those who drive them.